JakeTurner616/app-website/index.md

 # Real Art AI

 ## Description
-The [Real Art AI](https://play.google.com/store/apps/details?id=org.serverboi.RealArtAI) app allows users to easily create stunning digital art.
+<p>The <a id="appLink" href="#">Real art AI</a> app allows users to easily create stunning digital art.
 Using cutting-edge AI users can create personalized illustrations, or upload photos and transform them into completely unique digital art pieces.
-Real Art AI gives anybody the tools to pull off advanced AI art techniques such as face-morphing, face-swap, background-swap/replace, up-scaling, and image beautification all in one place.
+Real Art AI gives anybody the tools to pull off advanced AI art techniques such as face-morphing, face-swap, background-swap/replace, up-scaling, and image beautification all in one place.</p>

 ## Features